Divy878/Weather-App-react-/README.md

 # Weather-App-react-
-A mini project just for practice.
+A mini project based on React.